 - From Geysir, continue east on Route 35 for approximately 8.5 km.
-The 0.5km before arrival you can either turn right to the lower parking or continue on 35 to the main parking.
+0.5km before arriving you can either turn right to the lower parking or continue on 35 to the main parking.

 - You can see the location of the Gullfoss waterfall Iceland on my Golden Circle Map

 Gullfoss is included in my eBook to easily plan your road trip: